contagon/handbook/handbook/8-elders-quorum.md

 Some wards have a very large number of active Melchizedek Priesthood holders.
 For these wards, the stake presidency may organize an additional elders quorum (see [Doctrine and Covenants 107:89](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107.89?lang=eng#p89)).
 Each quorum has its own presidency.
 If possible, each quorum should have members with a variety of ages and experience.

-## 8.2 Participating in the Work of Salvation and Exaltation
+## 8.2 Participating in God’s Work of Salvation and Exaltation

-God invites all to come unto Christ and participate in the work of salvation and exaltation by:
+God invites all to come unto Christ and participate in His work of salvation and exaltation by:

 * Living the gospel of Jesus Christ.
 * Caring for those in need.
 * Inviting all to receive the gospel.
 * Uniting families for eternity.

-Elders quorum leaders plan Sunday meetings, activities, ministering, service, and other interactions to help brethren participate in the work of salvation and exaltation.
-Members of the elders quorum and Relief Society work in unity to accomplish this work.
+Elders quorum leaders plan Sunday meetings, activities, ministering, service, and other interactions to help brethren participate in God’s work of salvation and exaltation.
+Members of the elders quorum and Relief Society work in unity to help accomplish this work.

-For more information about the work of salvation and exaltation, study [chapter 1](1-work-of-salvation-and-exaltation.md).
+For more information about God’s work of salvation and exaltation, study [chapter 1](1-work-of-salvation-and-exaltation.md).

 ### 8.2.1 Living the Gospel of Jesus Christ